2010 Ukrainian government formation: Background

 "coalition of tushki" (Cyrillic: тушки, plural of тушка, "body of a small animal").
 One of the leader of the Party of Regions and the head of the parliamentary procedural committee, Oleksandr Yefremov stated that party will request the Constitutional Court to elucidate the clauses of this law unless the Yulia Tymoshenko Bloc faction does it.
-According to President Viktor Yanukovych, Ukraine could not afford early parliamentary elections because "the prolonged political instability would provoke a worsening of the economic crisis in the country".

 Ukrainian lawmakers formed a new coalition on March 11, 2010 which included Bloc Lytvyn, Communist Party of Ukraine and Party of regions.
 235 deputies from the 450-member parliament had signed the coalition agreement.
 The same day the Our Ukraine- People's Self Defense faction officially announces that would be in opposition to the new coalition.
 On March 3, 2010 Bloc Yulia Tymoshenko had already moved into opposition.
 According to Bloc Yulia Tymoshenko the forming of the coalition was a coup d'etat.

 On March 11, 2010 Bloc Yulia Tymoshenko appealed to the Central Election Commission of Ukraine to terminate the parliamentary mandates of its six parliamentarians who had joined the new parliamentary coalition.

 The Verkhovna Rada appointed Mykola Azarov Prime Minister of Ukraine on March 11, 2010.
 At its morning plenary session the parliament adopted two declarations: to appoint Azarov as the Prime-minister and to dismiss Tymoshenko as the Prime-minister.
 242 out of 343 lawmakers registered in the session hall voted for this decision.
 The coalition is called "Stability and Reforms".

 Following that the parliament also confirmed: